Embassy of the Philippines, Prague: Staff and activities

-The Philippine Embassy in Prague is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargée d'affaires is Indhira C. Bañares, while the last resident ambassador was Ombra T. Jainal, who was appointed to the position by President Rodrigo Duterte on January 24, 2018.
-Prior to becoming Ambassador, Jainal, an attorney, was a member of the Moro National Liberation Front's peace panel, responsible for implementing the peace agreements signed between it and the Philippine government.
-His appointment was confirmed by the Commission on Appointments on February 21, 2018, and he presented his credentials to President Miloš Zeman on August 22, 2018.
+The Philippine Embassy in Prague is headed by Ambassador Eduardo Martin R. Meñez, who was appointed to the position by President Bongbong Marcos on September 1, 2022.
+Prior to becoming Ambassador, Meñez, a career diplomat, was Assistant Secretary at the Office of Public and Cultural Diplomacy of the Department of Foreign Affairs.
+His appointment was confirmed by the Commission on Appointments on September 28, 2022, and he presented his credentials to Czech President Petr Pavel on April 4, 2023, the first ambassador to do so during his presidency.

 Many of the Embassy's activities are connected to deepening and strengthening the existing cultural and economic ties between the Philippines and the Czech Republic.
 Among its activities include inviting Czech businesses to invest in the Philippines, hosting an exhibition of Philippine art and culture, and promoting the Philippines as a tourist destination.
 Some of these activities are even directly related to the historical connection José Rizal and other prominent Filipinos of his generation had to the country, such as facilitating the discovery of several documents, including correspondence between Rizal and his friend Ferdinand Blumentritt and a number of sketches by Juan Luna, at a museum in České Budějovice.

 In addition to these activities, in recent years the Embassy has had to increasingly focus on overseeing the welfare of the growing number of Overseas Filipino Workers working in the Czech Republic, which led to it expanding to include a labor attaché.